scholarslab/NeatlineTime/README.md

 The NeatlineTime plugin, by the [Scholars' Lab][scholarslab] at the University of Virginia Library, allows you to create timelines for the [Omeka][omeka] publishing platform.
-It uses the [SIMILE Timeline plugin][simile-timeline].
+It uses the [SIMILE Timeline plugin][simile-timeline] or the [Knightlab timeline].

 Installation